Onfido logo home page

 • secondaryBackgroundPressedColor: Defines the secondary button pressed state color

-• backgroundColor: Defines the screen's background color for non-capture views.
+• backgroundColor: Defines the screen's background color for non-capture views

 • light: Defines the backgroundColor in light mode